Ian Maatsen

+Maatsen was born near Rotterdam and played for local clubs Sparta Rotterdam and Feyenoord as a child, later moving to PSV Eindhoven where he was scouted by and signed by Chelsea.
+He made his professional debut for Chelsea in 2019 and played on loan at Charlton Athletic, Coventry City, Burnley, and finally Borussia Dortmund where he was named in the UEFA Team of the Season for 2023–24.
+He signed for Aston Villa in June 2024.

+He played for the Netherlands at all youth levels up to under-21 and was included in the senior squad for Euro 2024.

 Club career

 Early career

-Maatsen joined Feyenoord's academy at the age of 7, but was dropped for allegedly being too small.
+Maatsen joined Feyenoord's academy at the age of seven, but was allegedly dropped for being too small.
 He moved to Sparta Rotterdam and then PSV Eindhoven, before joining Chelsea in 2018.

 Chelsea

 On 25 September 2019, he made his debut for the London club as a substitute in a 7–1 EFL Cup victory over Grimsby Town.

 Loan to Charlton Athletic

 On 13 October 2020, Maatsen joined Charlton Athletic on a season-long loan.
 On 20 October, he made his league debut for Charlton, coming off the bench as a second-half substitute in the side's 1–0 win over Blackpool.
 He scored his first senior goal on 2 April 2021 in a 1–0 away win over Doncaster Rovers.

 Loan to Coventry

 On 30 July 2021, Maatsen joined Coventry City on loan.
 On 2 October 2021, he scored his first goal for Coventry in a match against Fulham, helping his team to a 4–1 victory.
-Overall, Maatsen made 40 league appearances for the Sky Blues and scored 3 goals during the 2021–22 season.
+Overall, Maatsen made 40 league appearances for the Sky Blues and scored three goals during the 2021–22 season.